openziti/ziti-console/README.md

 ```

 2) the NPM library referenced in package.json as
-"open-ziti-console-lib": "file:dist/open-ziti-console-lib".
+"ziti-console-lib": "file:dist/ziti-console-lib".
 The NPM library includes the pure javascript code it shared with ziti-console, and
 generic Angular code it shares with other apps.

-3) A sample angular application in app-open-ziti.
+3) A sample angular application in app-ziti-console.
 ```
-cd projects/open-ziti-console-lib
+cd projects/ziti-console-lib
 ng build --watch
 cd ../..
-ng serve open-ziti --ssl
+ng serve ziti-console --ssl
 ```

 This ensures changes made to the NPM library get pulled into the Angular app you are developing

 ### Hybrid App
 In the interim, the ziti-console project is a hybrid app, in that it runs the classic ZAC code (pure HTML/JS) together with tranisitoned angular components.
-This requires some duplication - for instance in running both the classic settings and the open-ziti settings.
+This requires some duplication - for instance in running both the classic settings and the ziti-console settings.